seanpm2001/Seanpm2001_WorldDB/OldVersions/README/English/1/README.txt

 - 4. [Former Countries, Asia, note 4] Ceased to exist in 1959.
 Succeeded by a military occupation.

+###### FC-ASIA5

+- 5. [Former Countries, Asia, note 5] The Empire of Japan ceased to exist on 1947, May 3rd, when it was reconstituted, and succeeded by Japan.
+Personally, I never supported the Empire of Japan, and this repository was created, since it was part of the original dataset, and it is historical.

+###### FC-ASIA6

+- 6. [Former Countries, Asia, note 6] The First Syrian Republic ceased to exist on 1950, September 5th, when it received a new constitution, and was succeeded by the Second Syrian Republic.

 ---

 ###### FC-EUROPE1

 - 1. [Former Countries, Europe, note 1] Ceased to exist on 1920, June 4th, in the aftermath of World War I. Succeeded by various countries (Republic of German-Austria, Kingdom of Hungary, First Czechoslovak Republic, Second Polish Republic, West Ukrainian Peoples Republic, Kingdom of Yugoslavia, Kingdom of Romania, and Kingdom of Italy)

+---

+###### FC-EUROPE2

 - 2. [Former Countries, Europe, note 2] East Germany (or the German Democratic Republic) ceased to exist on 1990 October 3rd, with the Unification Treaty, which merged East and West Germany back into a single country (Germany)

+---

+###### FC-EUROPE3

+- 3. [Former Countries, Europe, note 3] The Estonian Soviet Socialist Republic ceased to exist on 1991, September 6th, when it declared its independence from the Soviet Union.

+---

+###### FC-EUROPE4

+- 4. [Former Countries, Europe, note 4] The First French Empire ceased to exist on 1815, July 7th, when Napoleons Hundred Days campaign failed, and the Bourbon monarchy was restored.

 ---